SpeedyWeather.jl documentation

 Funding

 MK received funding by the European Research Council under Horizon 2020 within the ITHACA project, grant agreement number 741112 from 2021-2022.
-From 2022-2024 this project is also funded by the National Science Foundation NSF.
-Since 2024, the main funding is from Schmidt Sciences through a Eric & Wendy Schmidt AI in Science Fellowship.
+From 2022-2024 this project was also funded by the National Science Foundation NSF.
+Since 2024, the main funding is from Schmidt Sciences LLC through MK's Eric & Wendy Schmidt AI in Science Fellowship.